sassoftware/model-management-resources/examples/README.md

 # Overview

-This directory contains examples of Jupyter notebooks and Python code that can be used to perform the following SAS Open Model Manager tasks:
+This directory contains examples of Jupyter notebooks and Python code that can be used to perform the following SAS Model Manager tasks:
 * [Calculate fit statistics, ROC, and lift, and then generate JSON files for a Python model](#calculate-fit-statistics-roc-and-lift-and-then-generate-json-files)
 * [Get the number of published models](#get-the-number-of-published-models)
 * [Build and import a trained Python model](#build-and-import-a-trained-python-model)